datasets/awesome-data/README.md

 ## Machine learning user

-User which is created on datahub.io on which all the machine learning datasets will be posted is
+User which is created on datahub on which all the machine learning datasets will be posted is
 @MachineLearning: https://datahub.io/MachineLearning.

 # Wealth, Income and Inequality